[Estimated read time: 8 minutes]

 Cherokee Park is found in the Highlands neighborhood of the East End of Louisville.
 Being one of the most popular parks in the metro area.
 There is a 2.4 mile scenic Loop, a fenced dog park, and even a bird sanctuary.
 Cherokee Park is one of the 50 most visited parks in the United States.

 Known for its panoramic views with over 730 acres, a large open-air amphitheater, and even a popular golf course.
-Iroquois Park attracts many visitors from hikers and runners to bicyclist.
+Iroquois Park attracts many visitors from hikers, runners, and cyclist.
 Iroquois Park is a great place for family outings and picnics when living in Louisville.
-A park with great views throughout the year.
+A park with amazing views throughout the year.

 The Parklands of Floyds Fork